andymeneely/squib/API.md

 # Squib API

+The Squib DSL is based on a collection of methods provided to the `Squib::Deck` class.
+The general philosophy of Squib is to specify as little as possible (i.e. great defaults )

 # Squib::Deck and Squib::Card

 Squib essentially has two main classes: `Deck` and `Card`. `Deck` is the front-end, and `Card` is the back-end.
 The contract of `Deck` is to do the various manipulations of options and then delegate the operation to `Card` to do the low-level graphical operations.